 Being a childminder usually means you’re self-employed (a sole trader).
-As a sole trader you are the sole owner and operator of your business and this means only you are responsible for paying any tax owed.
+As a sole trader, you are the sole owner and operator of your business and this means only you are responsible for paying any tax owed.

-Some childminding businesses, particularly those who are registered as childcare on domestic premises, can be set up as a partnership or a limited company.
-If you set up your childminder business as a limited company, your liability is limited to what you (and possibly others such an assistant/director) have invested.
+Some childminding businesses, particularly those that are registered as childcare on domestic premises, can be set up as a partnership or a limited company.
+If you set up your childminder business as a limited company, your liability is limited to what you (and possibly others such as an assistant/director) have invested.

 If you set up a limited company, there is the benefit of having a protected company name from Companies House.
 Also, if you plan to retire in the future and hand your childminding business over, it’s much easier and more professional to do this if you are a limited company rather than a sole trader.

 Running your own business as a sole trader means your income is from the ‘sales’ of the business, and not a wage or salary in the way it is when you work for someone else.
 For this reason, you need to know how to work out what tax is due to HMRC (Her Majesty’s Revenue & Customs) when you’re a childminder, and how to work out your expenses and profit so you can pay the right tax and National Insurance to HMRC.

 There’s a £100 penalty if you don’t submit your tax return on time, with further penalties if your tax return is submitted more than three months late.

 Although this sounds scary and can sometimes seem a little challenging, we’ve laid out some straightforward explanations to help you make sense of your tax situation as a childminder…

 To make this a little easier we’ve split this article into six useful sections: